survivejs/webpack-book/manuscript/techniques/04_testing.md

 };
 ```

-W> The file has to be named exactly as *karma.conf.js* as otherwise, Karma won't pick it up automatically.
+W> The file has to be named exactly as *karma.conf.js* as otherwise, Karma doesn't pick it up automatically.

 Add an npm shortcut: